-- A “Conversation with” event in Greenberg Traurig’s Boston office co-hosted with Ellevate.
+- Multiple events in Greenberg Traurig’s Boston office co-hosted with Ellevate.
 Prominent speakers have included Linda Rossetti, who spoke on the transitions women face throughout their career and personal lives, as well as Malli Gero, the co-founder of 2020 Women on Boards, who spoke about national campaigns to increase women on U.S. corporate boards.

 - Greenberg Traurig Denver’s Women's Leadership Initiative: Touch the Sky! - Greenberg Traurig welcomed Jean Galloway, chief executive officer of Galloway Group, to moderate a panel of top Denver executives.

 Women’s Business Forum

-The firm’s annual Women’s Business Forum, an educational summit and networking event, provides an opportunity for these highly successful businesswomen to meet, develop new contacts, and benefit from a dynamic shared learning experience.
+The firm’s annual Women’s Business Forum, an educational summit and networking event, provides an opportunity for highly successful businesswomen to meet and benefit from a dynamic shared learning experience.
 Started in 2007 and held at a different host city each year, the Forum is recognized as a setting for professional women to share ideas, develop skills, meet mentors, and connect with new business contacts.

-The 10th Anniversary Women’s Business Forum in Houston, Texas included remarks from the following speakers:
+The 11th Anniversary Women’s Business Forum in Phoenix, Arizona, included remarks from the following speakers: